 I eventually went to a treatment center that specialized in first responders, way back in 1992 and they helped save my life.
 That facility no longer exists, but there is a lifesaving treatment center that is doing the same thing today.

 The facility is Transformations Treatment Center in Delray Beach, Fla.
 In addition to a host of treatment options for the general public, they have a highly specialized treatment program for law enforcement officers, first responders and military veterans.
-Their highly ethical and professional program for these protectors is run by therapists who are one of us, who know me, who are retired law enforcement and military veteran.
+Their highly ethical and professional program for these protectors is run by therapists who are one of us, who know us, who are retired law enforcement and military veteran.

 The issues surrounding law enforcement, first responder and military suicides are complex and can’t be easily addressed by a nonprofessional like me.
 But I can say this, my life is infinitely better than it used to be, and while the sadness still comes upon me from time to time, it no longer dominates my life.